Aercap reports $850m loss for third quarter

 The exceptional items included non-cash charges of $973 million for a fall in the value of aircraft and goodwill, and $128 million related to an investment, as well as a $43 million cost for clearing debt.

 The write-down in the value of aircraft totalled $915 million.
-This related mainly to Airbus A330 and Boeing 777 long-haul aircraft, which amount to around 10 per cent of Aercap’s entire fleet.
+This related mainly to Airbus A330 and Boeing 777 long-haul aircraft, which amount to about 10 per cent of Aercap’s entire fleet.

 Excluding these charges, Aercap said that net income for the quarter was $158 million, or $1.24 a-share.

-Chief executive Aengus Kelly acknowledged that aviation continued to face challenges from the ongoing Covid-19 pandemic.

-He noted that air travel was recovering steadily, lifting Aercap’s cash flow from the low it hit in April, shortly after the virus began spreading.
+Chief executive Aengus Kelly acknowledged that aviation continued to face challenges from the ongoing Covid-19 pandemic but said air travel was recovering steadily, lifting Aercap’s cash flow from the low it hit in April.

 “The positive developments announced yesterday regarding the near-term availability for a Covid-19 vaccine, as well as the planned roll-out of rapid pre-departure testing, should provide a further boost to the industry,” Mr Kelly said.